Destination AucklandHERDSA Conference 2019

 Sky Jump – Throw yourself off the top of the Sky Tower and plunge 192 metres in a controlled fall while wearing a safety harness.

-Auckland has many great restaurants.
-For a comprehensive website which includes diner’s reviews try Zomato (set location to Auckland CBD for nearest results)
+For a comprehensive website that includes diner’s reviews try Zomato (set location to Auckland CBD for nearest results)

 Requirements for International Visitors entering New Zealand